 The global freelancing market is growing like never before.
 India saw a 29% increase in freelancer revenues in 2019.
 With a significant rise in the content market, it’s easy to see that freelance content writing is here to stay.

 With so many on board the gig economy, are you being noticed among the sea of freelancers?
 How to get the gig?
-You may not be a salesperson, but you are selling your service with every pitch for a writing project.
+You may not be a salesperson, but you sell your service with every pitch for a writing project.
 Here comes the power of high-impact proposals.
 A proposal is where you outline your solutions to the client’s requirements.
 Proposals go beyond listing your deliverables and highlighting your strategies.
 For it’s not just what you say but also how you say it that will matter.
-A good proposal is key to a successful career in content writing.
-Luckily, you need not go through content writing courses to draft a solid freelance writing proposal.
+A good proposal is a key to a successful career in content writing.
+Luckily, you need not go through content writing courses to draft a solid freelance proposal sample.

 Seven Elements You Must Include in Writing Proposals: